hemanthkumargr/docs/tutorials/Enable-GWT-Logging-to-Server.md

-Now in your Admin code, you can log using the java.util.logging package like so:
+Now in your Admin code, you can log using the java.util.logging package like so in your client code:

 ```java
 try {